naruhin/car-db-spring-boot/README.md

 ### When application started

-#### Our request collection in Postman.
+#### Our request collection in Postman. :books:
 ![Request collection in Postman](screenshots/1.png "Request collection in Postman")

-There are GET, POST, PUT and DELETE requests.
+There are GET, POST, PUT and PATCH requests.

 Import requests collection using link
 >https://www.getpostman.com/collections/37231fe0c58d2456d9f5